FreeRTOS/coreMQTT/README.md

 **OR**
 * Defining the `MQTT_DO_NOT_USE_CUSTOM_CONFIG` preprocessor macro for the library build.

-## Adding OS and other information
+## Sending metrics to AWS IoT

-Users have the option to report the Operating System, Hardware Platform and MQTT client information to an IoT service.
-These metrics can help IoT service providers offer faster technical support.
+When establishing a connection with AWS IoT, users can optionally report the Operating System, Hardware Platform and MQTT client version information of their device to AWS.
+These metrics help AWS IoT improve security and provide better technical support.
 If users want to report this information, they can send a specially formatted string (see below) in the username field of the MQTT CONNECT packet.

 Format